OwenMY/LeetCode/README.md

 # LeetCode
-A reprository for leetcode problems.
+A repository for leetcode problems.